nareshdharmaraj/FrausShield/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details.
+Please follow these steps:

 ### 🔧 Development Setup
 1. Fork the repository